-Reflecting the Benedictine virtue of hospitality, the University welcomes and seeks students from near and far: the Pacific Northwest, the nation, and the world at its main campus and Extended Learning Division on the Joint Base Lewis-McChord (JBLM).
+Reflecting the Benedictine virtue of hospitality, the University welcomes and seeks students from near and far: the Pacific Northwest, the nation, and the world at its main campus and Saint Martin's University at Joint Base Lewis-McChord (JBLM).
 Saint Martin's treasures persons of all ages, religions and nationalities as it encourages diverse viewpoints and an appreciation of all cultures.

-SMU EQUAL OPPORTUNITY IN EMPLOYMENT
+SMU EQUAL OPPORTUNITY EMPLOYMENT